JC72/JeffClegg_03_PasswordGenerator/README.md

 ### Project Requirements:
 * The user will be prompted to choose from the following password criteria: 8 and 128 characters
 * The user will recieve a confirm for:
-    * Password containing special characters, numbers, and uppercase
+    * Password containing special characters, numbers, lowerecase and/or uppercase
-    * Either 4 variables individual ones, or 3 with toLowerCase to Uppercase conversion
+    * Select Combinitions of the variable will be determined by the users confirmations
     * This will need to randomly generate a selection or randomly select array data, so math.random and math.floor will need to be used.
 * The application should validate user input and ensure that at least one character type is selected.
     * If, else if statement
 * Once all prompts are answered, the user will be presented with a password matching the answered prompts.
-Displaying the generated password in an alert is acceptable, but attempt to write the password to the page instead.
+This will be displayed either in a alert or written in the password area of the page.
 * Event listener will determine the password output with function to populate the value into the test area.

 ### This project has scripted features of:
 * Variable declaration area